karsumit94/andrewholsted.github.io/source/posts/2013-08-10-Goodbye-jekyll.html.markdown

 # adding and removing lots of files here
 ```

 Now, all of my new changes are committed on my master branch and I still have the old history.
 However, whenever we deploy using the middleman-deploy gem, it's going to push to master and overwrite all those commits.
 This is bad.
-One solution is to move everything out of your master branch, into a seperate branch, which I chose to call source.
+One solution is to move everything out of your master branch, into a seperate branch, which I chose to call 'source'.

 ```
 $ git branch source master
 ```

-This will move your master branch into a new source branch, and then you can check it out and push it up to GitHub.
+This will move your master branch into a new source branch, and then you can check it out and push it to GitHub.

 ```bash
 $ git checkout source
 $ git push origin source
 ```
  For personal and organization pages, GitHub only reads what's in the master branch.
-Now that our old git history is safely stored in the source branch, we can deploy our middleman site to our master branch.
+Now that our old git history is safely stored in the source branch, we can deploy our Middleman site to our master branch.

 ```bash
 $ middleman deploy